-Arrows, electrical or chemical symbols, smileys, etc. can be added to the design as a figure by selecting the drawing tool 'Import', then choosing 'Add Figure'.
+Arrows, electrical or chemical symbols, smileys, etc. can be added to the design as a figure by selecting the drawing tool 'Add Figure'.
 A library of figures is included, but new categories or figures can be added.
 In this settings dialog you can set the folder for your personal library of figures.